TickTeam/guide-tt/chrome_extension_app/4_how_to_share_a_task_list.md

 ### How to share a task list?

-Click the bulleted list icon on the top left of the toolbar to switch to the task lists page.
-Then, click the downward arrow of your chosen list and click “Share”.
-Input the recipient’s email address directly and once it is accepted, the list will be shared.
+Switch to a task list view, then click on the icon in the top-right corner \(the circular one with the three horizontal dots\).
+Then choose "Share" from the dropdown menu.
+Type in the recipient's email address to send "Enable link" or if the recipient has a registered TickTick account already under that address, that address will appear and all you have to do is click on it to share the list with that person.